Learning nuclear cross sections across the chart of nuclides with graph neural networks: Appendix

 \section{Appendix}

-In this section, we provide supplementary analyses and ablation studies to support the findings presented in the main paper.
-These experiments are designed to validate the robustness and generalization capabilities of the proposed framework.
-We begin by investigating the representation learning phase with the VAE.
-Following this, we present the results of the downstream GNN prediction task, focusing on consistent performance across different test regions and varying window lengths.
+This Appendix contains supplementary analyses and ablation studies to support the findings presented in the main paper.
+We first begin by investigating the representation learning phase, followed by additional analyses of the GNN-based prediction task, including variations in the test region location, test window size, and different training strategies.